 - Trier Cathedral - Rhineland-Palatinate.
 Oldest cathedral in Germany.
 First cathedral was built on the ruins of Roman buildings in the 4th century AD and was the largest Christian church in the Western Europe outside Rome.
 Current Romanesque cathedral in part has preserved some parts of the ancient building, but basically built in the 12th century.

 - Worms Cathedral - Rhineland-Palatinate.
 Magnificent church from 1110 – 1081, one of the best examples of Romanesque style in the world.
-110 m long, four round towers, height of nave – 26 m.
+110 m long, with four round towers, height of nave – 26 m.

 - Cologne Cathedral - North Rhine - Westphalia.
 One of the most impressive Gothic style cathedrals in world and one of the largest churches in the world.
 144.5 m long, two 157 metres tall towers.
 Built in 1248 – 1880.
 Most visited landmark in Germany.